Dealing with student loan debt is difficult enough. But some loan providers work to make it even harder to pay back debts.

 e student.
 They also answer questions about loans and repayment for the students.

-Navient is the largest student loan provider in the United States.
-They offer private loans and are also a federal student loan servicer.
+Navient Corporation, based in Wilmington, Delaware is the largest student loan provider in the United States.
+They offer private student loans and are also a federal student loan servicer.
 They are one of eight student loan servicers.

 Federal loans are supposed to have lower interest rates and flexible payment options, to make it easier for students when they graduate.